ffivaz/frontend-nanodegree-mobile-portfolio/README.md

+# Run the app ?

+For the portofolio, go to http://fabienfivaz.ch/frontend-nanodegree-mobile-portfolio/index.html

+For the pizzas, got to http://fabienfivaz.ch/frontend-nanodegree-mobile-portfolio/views/pizza.html

-## Readme file : what has been done ?
+# What has been changed ?

 ## Part 1: Optimize PageSpeed Insights score for index.html
 To speed up the index.html main portofolio page, different changes have been carried, listed above.
 The page reaches a mobile PageSpeed of 96 and a desktop PageSpeed of 97.